Contraception device maker

 physician awareness as well as training physicians to perform the

-During the reported quarter, the company improved its U.S.
+During the reported quarter, the company expanded its U.S.

-performed in the office setting.
-To date, around 16,300
+procedures in the office setting.
+Till date, around 15,600

 physicians are fully equipped to perform the Essure